-Transforming Europe’s approach to nutrient recovery and contaminant removal through photo-bio-electrochemical and membrane technologies
+Transforming the traditional nutrient removal approach to nutrient recovery and valorization and contaminant removal through photo-bio-electrochemical and membrane technologies

 Understanding the Global Challenge